nikhxxt/e-hrms-fastapi-backend/README.md

 ## 📚 Project Description

-This API serves as the backend engine for a centralized HRMS platform.
+This API powers a centralized HRMS platform tailored for medium-to-large enterprises.
 It enables HR teams to:

 - Manage employee records and roles
 - Track attendance and leave requests
 - Automate payroll generation and tax deductions
 - Store and evaluate performance KPIs
 - Handle recruitment workflows and candidate tracking
+- Send notifications and generate HR analytics

 Built with **FastAPI**, it emphasizes:

 - Modular routing and validation
 - JWT-based authentication
-- Role-based access control
+- Role-based access control (Admin, HR, Employee)
 - Background tasks and caching (Redis optional)
+- Cloud-native deployment with **Render** and **NeonDB**
-- Auto-generated documentation
+- Auto-generated OpenAPI documentation

 ---